 Rural Economic Development in Southern Regions of Georgia

-The Rural Economic Development Program (RED) for the Southern Regions of Georgia is a joint Danish-Swiss project that aims to contribute to the economic growth of the agriculture sector and reduction of poverty in Samtskhe-Javakheti and Kvemo Kartli regions.
-The four-year, $11.5 million Rural Economic Development Program focuses on three main initiatives: increased productivity and profitability of seed and ware potato producers; increased productivity and profitability of commercial dairies, milk and beef producers; and private investment in the potato and dairy/livestock value chains.
+The Rural Economic Development Program (RED) for the Southern Regions of Georgia was a joint Danish-Swiss project that aimed to contribute to the economic growth of the agriculture sector and reduce poverty in the Samtskhe-Javakheti and Kvemo Kartli regions.
+The four-year, $11.5 million Rural Economic Development Program focused on three main initiatives: increased productivity and profitability of seed and ware potato producers; increased productivity and profitability of commercial dairies, milk, and beef producers; and private investment in the potato, dairy, and livestock value chains.

-- Advise and provide guidance on production and marketing of seed and ware potatoes;
+- Advised and provided guidance on production and marketing of seed and ware potatoes;

-- Advise and provide guidance on production of quality of raw milk and other dairy products and marketing;
+- Advised and provided guidance on production and marketing of quality of raw milk and other dairy products;

-- Stimulate direct private investment in project targeted activities using two financing mechanisms: a secured lending facility and a co-investment fund.
+- Stimulated direct private investment in project targeted activities using two financing mechanisms: a secured lending facility and a co-investment fund.

-The impact of the RED program on smallholder farmers and agricultural enterprises involved in the target regions will be substantial.
-With the tailor-made Technical Assistance and increased private investment in the potato and dairy/livestock value chains, targeted value chain actors – including farmers – will reach higher productivity and improved incomes, in turn leading to economic growth of the region.
+The impact of the RED program on smallholder farmers and agricultural enterprises involved in the target regions was substantial.
+With the tailor-made Technical Assistance and increased private investment in the potato and dairy/livestock value chains, targeted value chain actors – including farmers – reached higher productivity and improved incomes, in turn leading to economic growth of the region.